Baaprado/Baaprado/README.md

  <h1 align="left">Hi, i'm Barbara Prado! 🤗</h1>

-I'm 29 years old, graduated in Mathematics and postgraduate degree in Big Data.
+I'm 30 years old, graduated in Mathematics, postgraduate degree in Big Data and another postgraduate degree in Data Analytics.
 I began my professional career as a mathematics teacher and made a career transition into the field of data analytics.
 I started as an intern and am currently working as a data analyst.

 I have experience in SQL, optimizing processes that require cleaner data extractions, as well as experience in data visualization for decision-making and programming in Python.
 I primarily use tools provided by Google Cloud, such as Big Query, Looker Studio, and Jupyter Notebook via Google Colab.